Relative double commutants in coronas of separable C*-algebras: On the structure of double relative commutants

 Suppose that $A$ is some given unital separable subalgebra of a multiplier algebra $\Mb$, with $B$ simple and separable.
 The Busby map of the associated Kirchberg--Lin extension is the map $\Sinf\colon A\to\Mbkbk$, given by the composition of Kirchberg's homomorphism $\delta_\infty$ with the canonical quotient by $B\otimes \mathcal K$.
 Letting $q_{\bk} \colon \Mbk\to\Mbkbk$ and $q_B \colon \Mb\to\Mbb$ denote the canonical quotient maps, we note that, for all~$a$,

 This identity shows that the subalgebra $\Sinf(A)\subseteq\Mbkbk$ contains copies of $q_B(A)$ unitally contained in hereditary subalgebras $\her(p_i)$, where each copy comes from the map $h_i$ defined earlier.
-We will denote the image of $A$ in the corona block $\her(p_i)$ by $D_i$, and moreover we note that each $D_i$ is contained in an isomorphic copy of $\Mbb$, namely, the range of the map $h_i\colon\Mbb\to\Mbkbk$.
-We now consider the properties of the $D_i.$
+We will denote the image of $A$ in the corona block $\her(p_i)$ by $D_i$, and moreover we note that each subalgebra $D_i$ is contained in an isomorphic copy of $\Mbb$, namely, the range of the map $h_i\colon\Mbb\to\Mbkbk$.
+We now consider the properties of the subalgebra $D_i.$

-\begin{lem} Let $B$ be a simple separable \C*.
+\begin{lemma} Let $B$ be a simple separable \C*.
 Let $p$ be a projection in the corona $W:=\Mbb$ of this algebra.
 Let $D$ be a unital subalgebra of $p W p$, {self-adjoint or not}.
-Then the double relative commutant of $D$ is the same, up to a unitisation, whether it is relative to $pWp$ or to~$W$. \end{lem} \begin{proof} Let $L:=pWp$.
-First we will show that an element $x$ of $D_{W}''$, the relative double commutant of $D$ in $W$, can be decomposed relative to $p$ as $ . $ Then we will show that $pD_{W}''p = D_{L}''$, and this will prove the result.
+Then the double relative commutant of $D$ is the same, up to a unitisation, whether it is relative to $pWp$ or to~$W$. \end{lemma} \begin{proof} Let $L:=pWp$.
+First we will show that an element $x$ of $D_{W}''$, the double relative commutant of $D$ in $W$, can be decomposed relative to $p$ as $ $ where $\lambda$ is a scalar.
+Then we will show that $pD_{W}''p = D_{L}''$, and this will prove the result.

-Since $D$ is contained in $L$, the double relative commutant $D_{W} ''$ of $D$ relative to $W$ is contained in $L_{W}''$.
-Theorem~\ref{th:main} shows that the double relative commutant of the \Cs* $L$ in $W$ is $L$ unitised by the unit of the corona, and thus $D_{W}''$ is contained in the unitisation of $L:=pWp$.
+Since $D$ is contained in $L$, the double relative commutant $D_{W} ''$ of $D$ relative to $W$ is contained in $L_{W}''$. \cref{th:main} shows that the double relative commutant of the \Cs* $L$ in $W$ is $L$ unitised by the unit of the corona, and thus $D_{W}''$ is contained in the unitisation of $L:=pWp$.
 In other words, the elements of $D_{W}''$ can be decomposed as shown above.

 Next, we show that $pD_{W}''p = D_{L}''$, by proving two inclusions.
 We begin by showing that $D''_{L}$ is contained in $D''_{W}$.
 Consider an element $s$ of the relative commutant $D'_W$.
 Since the given projection $p$ is the unit of $L$, and $D$ is a unital subalgebra of $L$, it follows that $p$ is in $D$.
 Therefore, $s$ commutes with $p$.
-Thus $s$ is diagonal with respect to $p$, meaning that $s=psp + (1-p)s(1-s)$.
+Thus $s$ is diagonal with respect to $p$, meaning that $s=psp + (1-p)s(1-p)$.
 The first term $psp$ is in $D'_L$, and the second term $(1-p)s(1-p)$ is in the annihilator of $L$, namely $\her(1-p)$.
 Consequently $D'_W\subseteq D'_L + \her(1-p)$.
 On the other hand, it is clear that $D'_L$ and $\her(1-p)$ are both in $D'_W$, so we have the reverse inclusion as well.
 Therefore,

 Notice that an element of $D''_{L}$ will commute with elements of $D'_L$ and will annihilate elements of $\her(1-p)$.
 Thus, such an element will commute with elements of the above right hand side, and therefore commutes with $D'_W$.
 This proves that $D''_{L}$ is contained in $D''_{W}$.